CEE Standard: Earning Income

 First, you can do it anywhere, regardless of whether you live in a big city or in the middle of nowhere.

 Second, you likely won’t have to pay taxes on what you earn — you might not realize this if you’re a teenager, but that is a serious win.

-Third, you get to play with cute little squishy humans and get paid for it – that in itself is a victory.
+Third, you get to play with cute little squishy humans and be paid for it — that in itself is a victory.
 But perhaps the best thing about babysitting is that you can increase your earnings just by being good at what you do.

 Consider these 10 tips for being the best babysitter possible, and see how quickly your cash grows: